-Here you will find Mayan archaeological sites, rain forests, lots of animal species, a unique culture with a deeply noticeable British influence and beautiful beaches.
+Here you will find Mayan archaeological sites, rain forests, lots of animal species, unique culture with a deeply noticeable British influence, and beautiful beaches.
 This is the only country in Central America where the official language is English.

-This is one of Belize’s islands, the largest actually.
+Ambergris Caye is one of Belize’s islands, the largest actually.
 And it is right in the middle of the second largest barrier reef of the world.
-There are several villages in the island filled with hotels, rentals, family friendly resorts restaurants and most services you need.
+There are several villages in the island filled with hotels, rentals, family-friendly resorts restaurants and most services you need.

 1. The thing to do here is Diving and snorkeling.

 2. A great way to get to know the island and to have a fun family adventure is to rent bikes.

 3. Another way of exploring the city in a more relaxed way, but still fun is to rent a golf cart.

 Where to Stay in Ambergris Caye